Trinity Episcopal Church (Upperville, Virginia): Heinz Warneke

 The Mellon family donated the Mellon Bay to the National Cathedral in Washington, D.C.
 This was dedicated on May 9, 1952, in memory of Andrew W. Mellon, who had served as United States Secretary of the Treasury from 1921 to 1932.
 In 1936, Andrew W. Mellon donated $10,000,000 to build the National Gallery of Art, and pledged to give his art collection to the American people.
-In January 1952, sculptor Heinz Warneke was commissioned to design and model twelve capitals for the columns of the Mellon Bay.
+In January 1952, sculptor Heinz Warneke was commissioned to design and model twelve capitals for the columns of the cathedral's Mellon Bay.
 He created whimsical neo-medieval capitals of "frolicking animals and lush vegetation".
 One capital featured the portico of the National Gallery of Art.

 Warneke's work on the Mellon Bay brought him to the attention of Paul and Bunny Mellon.
 Their architect for Trinity Church, H. Page Cross, began working with Warneke on church furniture in 1957.
 Cross designed the wood pulpit, for which Warneke carved figures of five great preachers (1957-58).
 Warneke and an assistant carved 38 pew ends in wood (1957-59), each based on a flower or plant native to Virginia.
 Warneke designed and modeled animal figures for the capitals of the two limestone columns in the transepts (1961-64), and did the same for the four limestone impost blocks at the corners of the church's crossing.